specificlanguages/sample-using-mps-extensions/README.md

 * The build solution `com.spclngs.rooms.build` (viewable in MPS) was created using the wizard (right-click on the project, choose _New ￫ Build Solution_).
 It was then adjusted.
     * MPS-extensions are added as a dependency of the build script.
 Their **artifacts location** is specified as `./build/dependencies/de.itemis.mps.extensions` which is where the Gradle build will download them.
+    * The MPS project has a sandbox solution for trying things out, but we don't include it in the build because it should not be part of the plugin.